llmer/farcaster-mcp/README.md

 ## Acknowledgments

-- [Warpcast](https://warpcast.com/) for providing the channel related endpoints.
+- [Warpcast](https://warpcast.com/) for providing the channel related endpoints through their API.
 - [a16z](https://github.com/a16z) for providing the cast and user related endpoints through the `farcaster-py` SDK.